NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 ### Notes

+> [!NOTE]
-> __Note:__ To run the LTLSIM simulator, a NuSMV (see http://nusmv.fbk.eu/) installation is required.
+> To run the LTLSIM simulator, a NuSMV (see http://nusmv.fbk.eu/) installation is required.
 Please make sure that the NuSMV binaries directory is added to the PATH environment variable.
 Additionally, please add `$PATH_TO_FRET/fret/tools/LTLSIM/ltlsim-core/simulator` to the PATH environment variable.
 Note that $PATH_TO_FRET  is the path location where the FRET git repo was cloned (and not the path to the FRET binary).

+> [!NOTE]
-> __Note:__ To perform realizability checking, additional dependencies must be installed.
+> To perform realizability checking, additional dependencies must be installed.
 Read the realizability checking [Dependencies](../exports/realizabilityManual.md) section for details.

+> [!NOTE]
-> __Note:__ To generate test cases or test obligations, a NuSMV (see http://nusmv.fbk.eu/) installation is required.
+> To generate test cases or test obligations, additional dependencies must be installed.
+Read the test case generation [Dependencies](../exports/testgenManual.md) section for details.

 ### How to install NodeJS